CayleighLeishman/CSE-397/Week01CareerPrepGettingWordOutIntro.md

 [Cover Letter:](https://github.com/CayleighLeishman/cse-397/blob/main/cover-letter-cse-397.pdf)

 I was always told that a cover letter should be personal to the Company you're writing to.
-I wasn't entirely sure who to referene in the letter.
+I wasn't entirely sure who to referene in the letter, but I wrote what I thought would be best!

 [LinkedIn](https://www.linkedin.com/in/cayleigh-leishman/)